-PLAN OF OPERATION/OUTLOOK FOR 2024
+PLAN OF OPERATION/OUTLOOK FOR 2025

 Lepanto will continue producing gold and silver dore from its Victoria and Teresa deposits.
 Exploration drilling to confirm extensions of the two orebodies will continue.
-The Company will further upgrade its mine and mill equipment by acquiring additional loaders and trucks and refurbishing its grinding mills to improve mine tonnage and metal recoveries.
-Target gold production for 2024 is 24,000 oz, which should result in a modest profit for the Company.
+The Company will continue upgrading mine and mill equipment to improve efficiencies.